darthapo/assembot/notes.md

 - Add a setting for auto-activating any embedded css.
 Should it just do everything, or selectively?

+- Add a "prune.keep" key to keep certain, unrequired by "main," modules.

 - What about an easy way to create multiple targets from the same compiled source? (for example; one minified, one not) Maybe a "minifyTo" key?